pelithne/k8s/workshop-no-sp.md

   <img width="65%" height="65%" hspace="0" src="./media/index-hero.jpg">
 </p>

-In this part you will create CI/CD pipelines to deploy your application into the AKS cluster.
+In this part you will create a CI/CD pipeline to deploy your application into the AKS cluster.
 You will learn how to:

 * Automatically build an application on check-in
 * Automatically build the docker container for the application